 The best CTOs work on developing cross-department collaboration.
 It is a strategic decision that can be the key to success in a fast-moving business environment.

-It’s the strength of the highly collaborative relationships that can deliver the most significant value.
+It’s the strength of highly collaborative relationships that can deliver the most significant value.

 What can you do to achieve the goal?

-• Shift to a collaborative role facilitate the company’s DX agenda and strategy
+• Shift to a collaborative role facilitates the company’s DX agenda and strategy

 • Work on building trust in the organization, which in turn can support innovative initiatives